Mqtth3w/Forwarder-Telegram-bot/SECURITY.md

 Optionally, you can set up a self-signed certificate to enhance the security of requests.
 For more datails check the following links: [setWebhook](https://core.telegram.org/bots/api#setwebhook) and [self-signed](https://core.telegram.org/bots/self-signed).

+## Secret token
+Optionally, you can set up a secret token to be sent in a header “X-Telegram-Bot-Api-Secret-Token” in every webhook request.
+For more datails check the following link: [setWebhook](https://core.telegram.org/bots/api#setwebhook).

 <!--
 ## Supported Versions